-The $25,000 fellowship is an opportunity for mid-career or senior-level professionals to dedicate the equivalent of 3 months’ time over the course of one year to nurture emerging ideas and to think deeply.
+The $25,000 fellowship is an opportunity for landscape architecture professionals to dedicate the equivalent of 3 months’ time over the course of one year to nurture emerging ideas and to think deeply.
 It is designed as a time to reflect, research, explore, create, test, and develop ideas into action.

-Each year, 3-4 fellowships are awarded through a competitive application process based on a proposed project.
+Each year, 3-4 mid-career and senior-level fellowships are awarded through a competitive application process based on a proposed project.
 Selected Fellows receive a $25,000 financial award and participate in three 2.5-day residencies over the course of a year, as well as monthly conference calls.
-Selected projects must demonstrate the potential to bring about impactful change to the environment and humanity and have the capacity to grow the leadership potential of landscape architects.
+Their projects must demonstrate the potential to bring about impactful change to the environment and humanity and have the capacity to grow the leadership potential of landscape architects.

 The LAF Fellowship for Innovation and Leadership nurtures and inspires landscape architecture professionals toward the following goals:

 1. Support Innovation in Landscape Architecture

-Fellows will take advantage of LAF’s broad reach and network within the discipline and are expected to present their ideas; engage in critical discussion; and collaborate with leading academics, practitioners, affiliated organizations and industry partners.
+Fellows take advantage of LAF’s broad reach and network within the discipline.
+They present their ideas, engage in critical discussion, and collaborate with leading academics, practitioners, allied organizations, and industry partners.
 Additionally, Fellows are expected to share their work strategically with the public in ways that will increase the visibility of landscape architecture and its role in addressing critical issues.

 2. Cultivate Transformational Leadership

 Effective innovation requires criticality, courage, and profound insights into the world in which we live.
 Through readings and discussions, Fellows explore transformation leadership and are tasked with building leadership capacity during their fellowship year.
 They discover their intrinsic motivation and identify the change they want to see and why.